We go back to the age of Betacam video capture (1980’s and 1990’s) – 0.75 inch U-matic tape format – via VHS copy and – eventually transfer to DVD.

 During the voting year (1992) Mr.Blocher and the UDC/SVP party inundated (physical) mail boxes with anti-Europe propaganda.

-On the other hand, the government, pushing for a ‘yes’ vote, were far behind – too late in producing mailing material that could have matched coverage obtained by the Blocher party.
+On the other hand, the government, pushing for a ‘yes’ vote, were far behind – too late in producing mailing material that could have matched coverage pushed out by the Blocher party.

 Within our company, when the government printed material did finally come through, we were occupied in ordering large quantities of the many documents and finding ways to get them in the hands of everyone in the organization.